HaydenYangyile/HaydenYangyile.github.io/_news/announcement_1.md

 related_posts: false
 ---

-So excited!
-I was admitted to Nanjing University today!
+I'm so excited and grateful now because I was admitted to Nanjing University today!
 In this moment now capture it remember it.